 Prices start at about $30 for kids and $60 for men’s and women’s styles.
 The kid’s and women’s styles come in fun colors.
 The men’s are a bit more basic.

-Reviewers like the heel strap, which makes for a good, snug fit.
+Reviewers like the heel strap for a good, snug fit.
 They also say the shoes have great traction in rocky river crossings; however, the holes let debris in.
 Some reviewers say the support is not quite optimal for longer hikes.

 - Good traction